Volunteer Florida and Corporation for National and Community Service (CNCS)

 GrantWatch ID#: 153350

-Maximum allowable federal reimbursement is $15,479 per member service year (MSY) for cost reimbursement and fixed amount grant applications.
+Maximum allowable federal request is $18,000 per member service year (MSY) for cost reimbursement and fixed amount grant applications.
+Volunteer Florida may reduce to the State/Territory Commission Average of $16,300 per member service year (MSY) during the clarification period.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.